gudtech/retailops-sdk/verify/README.windows.md

     ```

 After you have completely developed your channel integration, and have successfully used
-the verifier tool to test that your integration is operating correctly, you are ready to
+the verifier utility to test that your integration is operating correctly, you are ready to
 attempt certification with RetailOps.

 Follow the instructions here: [Certifying Your RetailOps SDK Channel Integration](https://github.com/gudTECH/retailops-sdk/blob/master/verify/CERTIFY_README.md)